ITU-BDSA2024-GROUP6/Chirp/docs/report.md

 ## Architecture of deployed application
 ![_Application Architecture diagram of the deployed application_](images/Application_Architecture.png)

-Above is a diagram that illustrates the architecture of our deployed Chirp! application which focuses on the client-server relation.
+Above, is a diagram that illustrates the architecture of our deployed Chirp! application which focuses on the client-server relation.
 \newpage

 ## User activities